SnekProgrammer/BF-Compiler/README.md

 # Brainfuck x86-64 Compiler
-This project is a Brainfuck compiler written in Rust.
-It translates Brainfuck source code into x86-64 assembly for UNIX systems, assembles and links it to produce a native executable.
+A [nice](http://www.muppetlabs.com/~breadbox/bf/standards.html) Brainfuck compiler written in Rust, translating Brainfuck source code into optimized x86-64 assembly for UNIX and Windows systems.
+Automatically assembles and links the generated assembly to produce a native executable, or outputs assembly code directly for manual use.

 ## Features
 - Converts Brainfuck code to x86-64 assembly
 - Supports custom tape size
-- Combines repeated Brainfuck instructions for optimization
+- Combines repeated instructions for optimization
 - Syntax checking for matching loops

 ## Requirements